CraftySalamander/RTS_Overlay/Readme.md

 In case, the command `python prepare_release.py` will create the standalone libraries, and prepare additional files for the releases (you will need `pip install nuitka==1.0.6` and `pip install orderedset==2.0.3`).

-On Linux, if the overlay does not stay on top of other applications, use `Alt+Space` to bring out the titlebar menu for non-GTK applications in Gnome, then just press "Always on top".
-It was successfully tested on Linux with X11.

 Troubleshooting
 ===============

 On some computers, you might need to allow the access to the executable or the whole folder.
 In particular, if you see "cannot proceed because python38.dll was not found", you must unblock the zip folder before extracting it (right click on the zip folder, select properties and then select "unblock").

-Similarly, windows (or your antivirus) might read *.exe* files as threats and remove them.
+Similarly, Windows (or your antivirus) might read *.exe* files as threats and remove them.
 You might have to add some defender exceptions.

 In case the application launches (i.e. you can see its icon in the Taskbar) but is not visible, it might be that the overlay appears outside your screen (e.g. in case you used multiple monitors and unplugged one of them).
 Check if the settings seem correct (the file will most likely be located in *C:\Users\xxx\AppData\Local\RTS_Overlay\xxx\settings\xxx_settings.json*).
 For instance, the location of the overlay upper right corner is saved in the setting `layout > upper_right_position`.